alefisico/cmsdas-cat-gitlab-cms/instructors/instructor-notes.md

 title: Instructor Notes
 ---

-This is a placeholder file.
-Please add content here.
+This is a placeholder for instructor notes for the GitLab CI/CD with CMSSW lesson.